 - (d) Eligibility for planned development with transfer of development (PD-TDR). - (1)...(h) A minimum of 50 percent of the combined acreage of the sending and receiving parcels shall be permanently set aside as open space on the sending parcel.
-Additionally, at least 10 percent of the receiving parcel shall meet open space requirements on the PD master plan consistent with Chapter 407, Article V, Open Space.
+Additionally, at least 2010 percent of the receiving parcel shall be designated as meet open space requirements on the PD master plan consistent with COSE Policy 5.2.21 Chapter 407, Article V, Open Space.